moka-guys/mokabed/LiveBedfiles/Pan5192_LogFile.md

 4. Underscores create issues with makeexomdepth.sh script, so in VScode replace any underscores with dashes.

 5. Generate intermediary exomedepth files for exons TestArea_for_bed_generation_script/makeExomedepth.sh hg19 _Pan5192 Pan5192data_4col.bed

+6. Edit missing regions file (_Pan5192_missed.bed) strand information (BED6) 5th column was set to 0 6th column was set to + or -.
+Strand information was obtained from _Pan5192.bed, findstrand.py was used to join files using transcript numbers.

+Add headers to _Pan5192_missed.bed- needed to run findstrand.py